OfficerClucks/StatsNotes2523/Chapter 2 Notes.md

 for each task or event.
 The sum of these options yields the total number of possible outcomes.

+(or) means summation: Set A or Set B

 Conditions to use the Sum rule:
 - Mutual exclusivity
+  - like flipping a coin for one experiment then rolling a dice for a different experiment.
 - Finite set of options

 Application of the Sum Rule: